Identifying and Compensating for Feature Deviation in Imbalanced Deep Learning: Introduction

 \section{Introduction}

-Convolutional neural networks (ConvNets) have led to remarkable breakthroughs in visual recognition \cite{he2016deep,huang2017densely,krizhevsky2012imagenet,simonyan2015very,szegedy2015going}, thanks to a large number of labeled instances available for each object of interest \cite{deng2009imagenet,krizhevsky2009learning,russakovsky2015imagenet}.
-In practice, however, we frequently encounter training data with a \emph{class-imbalanced distribution}.
-For example, real-world datasets often have the so-called long-tailed distribution: a few \emph{major} classes claim most of the instances, while most of the other \emph{minor} classes are represented by relatively fewer instances~\cite{guo2016ms,krishna2017visual,lin2014microsoft,thomee2015yfcc100m,van2018inaturalist}.
-Classifiers trained with this kind of datasets using empirical risk minimization (ERM) (e.g., stochastic gradient descent (SGD) on uniformly sampled instances) have been found to perform poorly on minor classes~\cite{buda2018systematic,liu2019large,van2017devil}.
+Convolutional neural networks (ConvNets) have led to remarkable breakthroughs in visual recognition \cite{he2016deep,huang2017densely,krizhevsky2012imagenet,simonyan2015very,szegedy2015going}, thanks to the large amount of labeled instances available for each object class of interest \cite{deng2009imagenet,russakovsky2015imagenet}.
+In practice, however, we frequently encounter training data with \emph{imbalanced class distributions}.
+For example, real-world datasets often have the so-called long-tailed distribution: a few ``{major}'' classes claim most of the instances, while most of the other ``{minor}'' classes are represented by relatively fewer instances~\cite{guo2016ms,krishna2017visual,lin2014microsoft,thomee2015yfcc100m,van2018inaturalist}.
+ConvNet classifiers trained with this kind of datasets using empirical risk minimization (\eg, stochastic gradient descent on uniformly sampled instances) have been found to perform poorly on minor classes~\cite{buda2018systematic,liu2019large,van2017devil}.

-One common explanation is the mismatch between the training objective and the evaluation metric: a training objective featuring the average per-instance loss tends to bias the classifier towards predicting the major classes~\cite{cao2019learning,chawla2002smote,he2009learning,khan2017cost,johnson2019survey,wang2016training} and therefore \emph{under-fitting} the minor classes\footnote{For traditional machine learning methods like logistic regression using pre-defined features, the poor performance on minor classes results from under-fitting (see \autoref{fig:1} (b) and \autoref{sec:analysis}).}.
-A variety of approaches have thus been proposed to {scale the influence of the minor-class instances up} during training; \eg, by re-sampling or re-weighting~\cite{buda2018systematic,byrd2019what,chawla2002smote,ling1998data,shen2016relay,cui2019class,huang2016learning,mahajan2018exploring,wang2016training}.
-As a result, the overall training objective is in expectation closer to that of testing with class-balanced data~\cite{cao2019learning}.
+One common explanation of this issue is the dominance of the major class data in training~\cite{he2013imbalanced}.
+Concretely, a classifier trained to minimize the average per-instance loss tends to bias itself toward predicting the major classes \cite{chawla2002smote,he2009learning,khan2017cost,johnson2019survey,wang2016training}.
+As a result, the learned classifier would classify most of the test and even the training data of minor classes incorrectly.
+To resolve this problem, a variety of approaches have been proposed to {scale up the influence of minor-class data} during training; \eg, by re-sampling or re-weighting \cite{buda2018systematic,byrd2019what,chawla2002smote,ling1998data,shen2016relay,cui2019class,huang2016learning,mahajan2018exploring,wang2016training}.
+It is worth mentioning that both re-sampling and re-weighting have been widely used before the deep learning era~\cite{he2013imbalanced,he2009learning}.